sbmlteam/libsbml/README.txt

 ---------------------------------------------------------------
-3. Detailed Instructions for Configuring and Installing LibSBML
+3. DETAILED INSTRUCTIONS FOR CONFIGURING AND INSTALLING LIBSBML
 ---------------------------------------------------------------

 LibSBML requires a separate XML library for low-level XML tokenizing and Unicode support.
-It currently supports the Xerces-C++ and Expat XML libraries on Linux, Windows, MacOS X and Solaris.
-Many Linux systems provide one or both of these libraries either as part of their standard distribution or as an optional RPM, Debian, Mandrake or other package.
+As of libSBML 3.0, it supports the Xerces-C++, Expat, and libXML XML libraries on Linux, Windows, MacOS X and Solaris.
+Many Linux systems provide one or more of these libraries either as part of their standard distribution or as an optional RPM, Debian, Mandrake or other package.
 For more information, see http://xml.apache.org/xerces-c/ for Xerces and http://expat.sf.net for Expat.

 3.1 Linux, MacOS X and Solaris
 ------------------------------

-If you have obtained the libSBML source code distribution, then at your Linux, MacOS X or Solaris command prompt, unpack the distribution, cd into the directory created (e.g., libsbml-2.1.0), and type the following command in a terminal shell window to configure libSBML for your system:
+If you have obtained the libSBML source code distribution, then at your Linux, MacOS X or Solaris command prompt, unpack the distribution, cd into the directory created (e.g., libsbml-2.4.0), and type the following command in a terminal shell window to configure libSBML for your system: